friguzzi/pascal/docs/_build/html/_sources/index.rst.txt

 Example Files
 =============
 The :code:`pack/pascal/prolog/examples` folder in SWI-Prolog home contains some example programs.
-The :code:`pack/pascal/docs` folder contains this manual in latex, html and pdf.
+The :code:`pack/pascal/docs` folder contains this manual in html and pdf.

 Manual in PDF
 ==================